 The German region is one of eight qualifiers for the European amateur finals, along with teams from the Czech Republic, France, Poland, Russia, Spain, Slovakia and Turkey.
 Germany stages the finals for a second time after the 2003 edition in Württemberg.

-In the draw, on a date to be announced, the teams will be split into two groups of four, to be played on 18, 20 and 23 June.
+The draw will be held at half-time of the UEFA Champions League round of 16 second leg between Bayern and Liverpool on Wednesday 13 March at Fußball Arena München, which kicks off at 20:45CET.
+In that the teams will be split into two groups of four, to be played on 18, 20 and 23 June.
 The two group winners progress to the final on 26 June to compete for a trophy won in 2017 by Zagreb from Croatia, who missed out in qualifying this time around.

 Bavaria (GER, hosts)

 Hradec Králové (CZE)

 West Slovakia (SVK)

 - Former champions qualified: Dolnośląski (2007), Castilla y León (2009)